xswxm/MyIoT/README.md

 Set up for server part:
 1. Generate certifications with OpenSSL
 2. Set up nginx for our server
-3. Open 'system.cfg' under the root of the server folder, modify devices if necessary.
-I have put some of my devices in it so you probably have to change the settings
+3. Open 'device.py' under the root of the server folder, modify devices if necessary.
+I have put some devices of mine so you probably have to modify this file
 4. Run our server by "python app.py"